|Nutrition Facts (per serving)|

 At this point, you have a PayDay taste-alike—the original candy bars are just made from caramel and peanuts!
 If you want to enjoy it this way, cut the candy in half, and then cut each half into slender bars.

-- Spread a very thin layer of chocolate on top of the candty—this is really just to lock the peanuts into place and prevent them from falling off into the chocolate when you dip it.
-So do NOT make it a thick layer—try to get as thin as possible!
+Spread a very thin layer of chocolate on top of the candy—this is really just to lock the peanuts into place and prevent them from falling off into the chocolate when dipping.
+So do NOT make it a thick layer—try to get as thin as possible.

 For the best taste and texture, serve these bars at room temperature.